ReevesA1/ansible-bootstrap/README1.md

 (New-Object -TypeName System.Net.WebClient).DownloadFile($url, $file) }
 ```
-- Open cygwin and run it
+- Open cygwin AS ADMIN!!!! and run it
+	- `ls` to see if its there then `./2-run-in-cygwin.sh`

 ### WSL Method (Works)
 FYI I have to make custom facts file manualy (i only tested "skip" fact on all of them--> could make a script to automate that)